Are Applications Currently Being Accepted: NO

 What does this program do?

-The primary objective of the DHCS program is to provide financial assistance to address the continued unmet health needs in the Delta Region through cooperation among health care professionals, institutions of higher education, research institutions, and other entities in the Delta Region.
+The Delta Health Care Services Grant program provides financial assistance to address the continued unmet health needs in the Delta Region.
+Grants are awarded to promote cooperation among health care professionals, institutions of higher education, research institutions and other entities in the Delta Region.
 Grants are awarded through a national competition.
 Each fiscal year, applications are requested through a Notice published in the Federal Register and through an announcement posted on Grants.gov.

 What Do I Need to Do Before I Apply?